10 Tips you Should Know about Franchising Your Business

 Every successful franchise needs an operations manual.
 This manual is key to ensuring consistency across all your franchises and helps franchisees get up to speed as fast as possible.

 Your franchise manual should provide all the information new franchisees need to achieve the results you expect and run their franchises to the desired standard.
 The document should set out all your company procedures and policies in as much detail as possible.
+Feel free to use free templates to create infographics which make your information more structured.

 6. Be prepared to train and support franchisees